jwodder/rst2json/README.rst

 The actual rendering & conversion to JSON is done by custom Writer classes inheriting from Docutils' built-in Writers.
-Users familiar with Docutils can thus use these Writers directly in combination with other Docutils machinery.
+Users familiar with Docutils can use these Writers directly in combination with other Docutils machinery.

 The ``rst2json.writers.get_json_writer_class()`` function can be used to retrieve a specific Writer class by case-insensitive name.
 The classes and